Caroline Spencer, Duchess of Marlborough: Personal life

 The Duchess died at Blenheim Palace on 26 November 1811.
 The Duke died on 29 January 1817.

 Legacy

 A letter survives from Caroline to Ozias Humphrey, which has been approximately dated to 1788.
 In it, she refers to a portrait drawing of her husband by Thomas Gainsborough.
 Gainsborough having died in 1788, she asks Humphrey to complete the painted portrait.
 Caroline and her husband were also painted together by William Austin.
 Her own portrait, as a child, had been painted by Jean-Étienne Liotard around 1754.
 She was also painted by Sir Joshua Reynolds around the time of her marriage, and later, with her eldest daughter.

-Queen Charlotte, consort of King George III, is reputed to have called Caroline "the proudest woman in England".
+Queen Charlotte is reputed to have called Caroline "the proudest woman in England".
 She died on 26 November 1811 and was buried at Blenheim Palace.